At least 42 dead in floods, landslides in south Philippines | Science-Environment

 Army officials also reported at least 42 storm deaths in Maguindanao and said in a statement that their forces were "continuing to rescue those trapped in the flood in collaboration with local disaster teams" and take the displaced in army trucks to evacuation camps.

-The unusually intense rains that flooded several towns in Maguindanao and outlying provinces in a mountainous region with marshy plains were caused by Tropical Storm Nalgae, which was expected to slam into the country's eastern coast from the Pacific Ocean on Saturday, according to forecasters.
+The unusually heavy rains flooded several towns in Maguindanao and outlying provinces in a mountainous region with marshy plains.
 Floodwaters rapidly rose in many low-lying villages, forcing some residents to climb onto their roofs, where they were rescued by army troops, police and volunteers, Sinarimbo said.
-He said many of the swamped areas had not been flooded for years, including Cotabato city where he lives.
+Many of the swamped areas had not been flooded for years, including Cotabato city where Sinarimbo said his house was inundated.

 "In one area in Upi only the attic of a school can be seen above the floodwater," disaster-response officer Nasrullah Imam said, referring to a flood-engulfed town in Maguindanao.